 - Upon learning of a COVID-19 case in someone who has been in the school, the District will immediately notify local health officials.
-Local health officials will advise district administrators to determine a course of action. - Local health officials' recommendations for the scope (i.e., a single school, multiple schools, the full district) and duration of school dismissal will be made on a case-by-case basis using the most up-to-date information about COVID-19 and the specific cases in the community. - Voorhees Township School District will consider a closure for students and most staff for 2-5 days.
+Local health officials will advise district administrators to determine a course of action. - Local health officials' recommendations for the scope (i.e., a single school, multiple schools, the full district) and duration of school dismissal will be made on a case-by-case basis using the most up-to-date information about COVID-19 and the specific cases in the community. - Voorhees Township School District will consider a closure for students and unvaccinated staff for 2-5 days when suspected transmission of COVID-19 has occurred within a building.
 This initial short-term dismissal will allow time for local health officials to gain a better understanding of the COVID-19 situation impacting the school.
-Such a closure will allow district administration to work with local health officials to help the school determine appropriate next steps, including whether an extended dismissal duration is needed to stop or slow further spread of COVID-19. - After coordination with local health officials regarding closure decisions due to possible COVID-19 exposure, the District will communicate with staff, parents, and students.
-Coordinate with local health officials to communicate dismissal decisions and the possible COVID-19 exposure. - In such a circumstance, it is critical to maintain confidentiality of the student or staff member as required by the Americans with Disabilities Act and the Family Education Rights and Privacy Act. - The District will clean and disinfect thoroughly.
-The areas used by the individuals with COVID-19 will be closed off and the District will wait as long as practical before beginning cleaning and disinfection to minimize potential for exposure to respiratory droplets.
+Such a closure will allow district administration to work with local health officials to help the school determine appropriate next steps, including whether an extended dismissal duration is needed to stop or slow further spread of COVID-19.

+- After coordination with local health officials regarding closure decisions due to possible COVID-19 exposure, the District will communicate with staff, parents, and students. - In such a circumstance, it is critical to maintain confidentiality of the student or staff member as required by the Americans with Disabilities Act and the Family Education Rights and Privacy Act. - The areas used by the individuals with COVID-19 will be closed off and the District will wait as long as practical before beginning cleaning and disinfection to minimize potential exposure to respiratory droplets.
 Outside doors and windows will be opened (when possible) to increase air circulation in the area.
-If possible, wait up to 24 hours before beginning cleaning and disinfection.

-- Cleaning staff will clean and disinfect all areas (e.g., offices, bathrooms, and common areas) used by the ill persons, focusing especially on frequently touched surfaces.CDC guidelines for cleaning Cleaning and Disinfecting Public Spaces for COVID-19 - If surfaces are dirty, they will be cleaned using a detergent or soap and water prior to disinfection. - Based upon the advice of local health officials, the District will make decisions about extending the school closure.
-Temporarily closing schools is a strategy to stop or slow the further spread of COVID-19 in communities. - In addition, students and staff who are well but are taking care of, or share a home with, someone with a case of COVID-19 should follow instructions from local health officials to determine when to return to school.
+If possible, wait up to 24 hours before beginning cleaning and disinfection. - Cleaning staff will clean and disinfect all areas (e.g., offices, bathrooms, and common areas) used by the ill persons, focusing especially on frequently touched surfaces.CDC guidelines for cleaning Cleaning and Disinfecting Public Spaces for COVID-19 - If surfaces are dirty, they will be cleaned using a detergent or soap and water prior to disinfection. - Based upon the advice of local health officials, the District will make decisions about extending the school closure.
+Temporarily closing schools is a strategy to stop or slow the further spread of COVID-19 in communities. - In addition, students and staff who are well but are taking care of or share a home with someone with a case of COVID-19 should follow instructions from local health officials to determine when to return to school.